Rmendezc/Intranet-React/README.md

 # 3 npm start
 I will be deploying through AWS

-New update soon, i will finish this week
+New update soon, I need a few more things before i deploy